Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 Once the device connection is complete, enter the Wi-Fi SSID and password, then tap "Next".
 (Only supports 2.4GHz Wi-Fi)

 After the network connection is complete, tap "Finish".

-4．

-If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---